nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf91/nrf91_features.rst

 See :ref:`ug_bootloader` for more information.

 A bootloader chain is optional.
-Not all of the nRF9160 samples include a secure bootloader chain, but the ones that do use the :ref:`bootloader` sample and :doc:`mcuboot:index-ncs`.
+Not all of the nRF91 Series samples include a secure bootloader chain, but the ones that do use the :ref:`bootloader` sample and :doc:`MCUboot <mcuboot:index-ncs>`.

 Trusted Firmware-M (TF-M)
 =========================